dayathapa1234/Meta-Database-Engineer-Professional-Certificate/1-Introduction to Databases/week2/lab4/LabInstructions.md

 ```

-2-Click enter to execute the create database statement.
+2. Click enter to execute the create database statement.

-3-Make sure you select the database to use it by typing the following SQL statement and click enter.
+3. Make sure you select the database to use it by typing the following SQL statement and click enter.

 ```SQL
 Use cm_devices;